synapsecns/synapse-contracts/docs/bridge/SynapseBridge.md

 function redeem(address to, uint256 chainId, contract ERC20Burnable token, uint256 amount) external nonpayable
 ```

-Relays to nodes that (typically) a wrapped synAsset ERC20 token has been burned and the underlying needs to be redeeemed on the native chain
+Relays to nodes that (typically) a wrapped synAsset ERC20 token has been burned and the underlying needs to be redeemed on the native chain